box/developer.box.com/guides/authentication/user-types/service-account.md

 ## Creation

-A unique Box Service Account is automatically generated as soon as an application, leveraging server to server authentication, is [authorized][auth] in the Admin Console.
+A unique Box Service Account is automatically generated as soon as an application, leveraging server authentication, is [authorized][auth] in the Admin Console.
 From that point forward, the Service Account represents the application in the Box enterprise.
 Since every Box account must have an email address, Box assigns one.
 The format will always be `AutomationUser_AppServiceID_RandomString@boxdevedition.com`.
 For example:
 `AutomationUser_123456_6jCo6Pqwo@boxdevedition.com`.
 This is why you may sometimes hear the Service Account referred to as an Automation User.